 War and Social Upheaval: World War II Air Campaign (1939-45)

-Figure 1.--These British children seek shelter in a trench from German bombs during the Battle of Britain (1940).
-Images like this helped to convince America that Britain had to be saved and the Germans defeated.
-British resources were streched to the limit and severe rationing was introduced for both food and clothing.
-A British reader writes, "This is quite a famous picture.
-It should be noted that some of those kids were less afraid than fascinated by the dogfight going on above them!
-Around the time of the 60th anniversary, a news paper tracked some of these people down for their recollections.
+Figure 1.--These British children seek shelter in a trench from German bombs during the Battle of Britain.
+One source suggest that it was taken on what has become known as Battle of Britain Day somewhere in London (September 15, 1940).
+Images like this helped to convince the American public that Britain had to be saved and the Germans defeated.
+Some 61 German planes were shot doiwn, although the RAF claimed 185.
+A British reader writes, "This is quite a famous picture, one of the most important British images of the War.
+It should be noted that most of these kids were less afraid than fascinated by the dogfight going on above them!
+Around the time of the 60th anniversary, a news paper tracked some of these people down for their recollections."
+In the rest of European children like these watched their homes being bombed without any opposing force defending them.
+These children are watching perhaps the most important air battle of the War with RAF fighters shooting down German bombers and dogfights with the German fighters.
+A reader has provids a colorized version.

 One of the countroversies surrounding World War II is the Allied bombing campaign of Germany.
 Of course it was the Germans who began bombing civilian populations as a terror tactict to destroy civilian morale.
 This began even before the World War II during the Spanish Civil War with the bombing of Guernica in 1937?.
 Once the World War II began the tactic was used on Warsaw (September 1939), Rotterdam (May 1940), and on numerous British cities (1940-41).
 Once America joined the War in December 1941, a much larger bombing campaign was launched on Germany which by 1943 began to inflict serious civilian casulties.
 After D-Day (June 1944), the Allied bombing campaign was significantly intensified.
 The Americans bombing by day, attempting to hit specific targets using the Nordon bomb sites.
 The British bombed by night and at best could hit specific cities.
 Large numbers of German civilians were killed, injured, or rendered homeless.
 Contrary to popular conceptions, the German economy was not effectively harnessed for war.
 Only when Albert Speer was put in charge did German industry begin to reach some of its potential.
 The Germans, as a result, despite the bombing were able to expand war production.
 Here the question that should be asked is how much more they could have expanded production had it not been for the bombing.
 The bombing significantly clearly disrupted the economy and the ability of the NAZIs to persue their development of new weapons.